NoroffFEU/development-platforms/src/content/docs/devtools/Dev-Containers/dev-containers-case-study.md

 Combining Dev Containers with Docker enhances the development experience by simplifying environment setup, ensuring consistency, and providing a smooth workflow within Visual Studio Code.
 While Docker is a powerful containerization tool, Dev Containers make it more accessible and developer-friendly, particularly for those who prefer using Visual Studio Code.

 ## Brief History
 As Dev Containers is a relatively new feature it's history is truly brief.
-The history of Dev Containers lay within the history of Remote Development, and was only recently separated and made into it's own extension.
+The history of Dev Containers lay within the history of Remote Development, and was only recently separated and made into its own extension.

 It can still be installed as a part of Remote Development extension.